 - Occasionally, Gato editors use images with heavy textual information to build web pages instead of using our accessible text tools.
 If you find a page with an image that does not have sufficient alt text, please report it to the EIRAC.

 Gato Video Modal

-When the video modal is activated, but not switched into full screen mode, the play button does not operate correctly using the spacebar or enter keys.
+When the video modal is activated using Firefox with NVDA, but not switched into full screen mode, the play button does not operate correctly using the spacebar or enter keys by themselves.
+You can use shift+enter to toggle the play/pause button in this case.
 In full screen mode, it will operate correctly.